PeizhiYan/gaussian-dejavu/README.md

 Then, uninstall nvdiffrast and reinstall it.

-### ⭐ Step 3: Download some necessary model files.
+## ⭐ Download some necessary model files.

 Because of **copyright concerns**, we cannot re-share any of the following model files.
 Please follow the instructions to download the necessary model file.